semantic-release/travis-deploy-once/README.md

 Type: `Number`
 Default: `process.env.BUILD_LEADER_ID`

-Defined which Travis job will run the script (build leader).
+Define which Travis job will run the script (build leader).
 If not defined the build leader will be the Travis job running on the highest Node version.

 ##### travisOpts